Bluette1/tic-tac-toe/README.md

 - Run `git clone https://github.com/bluette1/tic-tac-toe && cd tic-tac-toe` to get a copy of source codes on your local computer and to navigate inside the project directory

 ### Usage
-- Run `yarn install` to install dependencies
+- Run `yarn` to install dependencies

 - Run `yarn dev` to run this app in development environment or `yarn start` to run this project in production environment